alpheios-project/arethusa/README.md

 which will also watch any code changes you make and trigger a reload of your browser when needed.

-(Optionally pass `--port=PORT` to these server task to start them on a custom port instead of the default, which is 8081)
+(Optionally pass `--port=PORT` to these server tasks to start them on a custom port instead of the default, which is 8081)

 A good place to navigate your browser to would be Arethusa's